ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/BuildSRW.rst

    |                        | are used to create ESMF interpolation weight files.                             |
    +------------------------+---------------------------------------------------------------------------------+

-..
-COMMENT: Add "ufs_srweather_app.settings"?
-Is it an executable?

 .. _RRFSexec:

 .. list-table:: *Names and descriptions of the executables produced when the RRFS option is enabled*